Connecting lawyers with economists to solve the hardest problems together

 Independent economic analysis for law firms, litigation funders, and in-house counsel

-Independent, data-driven assessment of alleged conduct, potential damages, and defendants' ability to pay
+Objective, data-driven assessment of alleged conduct, potential damages, and defendants' ability to pay

 Independent economic review of AI algorithms and statistical models for regulatory risk and legal exposure